operasoftware/devopera/_extensions/tab-window.md

 **Note:** Yes, we specified `tabs` in the above manifest code: this is _deliberate_.
 Windows and tabs are so closely related that it is a good idea to mention `tabs` in the extension manifest whenever you are working with windows.

 The most common use case for the Windows API is to create a new window.
 Usually, when you create a new window, you’ll want to open a bunch of tabs and URLs inside it.
-Lets create an extension that does exactly that.
+Let’s create an extension that does exactly that.

 The most common and hence most important function to note, when it comes to windows, is the `create()` function.
 It simply allows us to create a new window, specifying exactly what type of window we want.
 In this case, the code will create a new private window, with a few links already opened in it.